United Nations Sunday

 What is UN Sunday?

 United Nation (UN) Sunday celebrates the work of the United Nations and your Unitarian Universalist (UU) United Nations Office.
 Each year we encourage congregations have a service and/or event to celebrate!
-We create a UN Sunday Resource Packet (PDF, 25 pages) which highlights our suggested theme and provides readings, an RE curriculum, planning meeting agenda, order of service (including hymns) and more!
+We create a UN Sunday Resource Packet (PDF, 29 pages) which highlights our suggested theme and provides readings, an RE curriculum, planning meeting agenda, order of service (including hymns) and more!
 Request a materials box by contacting the Envoy Coordinator.
 Our UN Sunday theme is based on our April Intergenerational Spring Seminar topic.
-Our 2014 theme is: Sacred Roots: Indigenous Rights, Resistance, and Reclamation.
-Please address Indigenous human rights and environmental issues on local and global scales.
+Our 2015 theme is International Criminal Justice: From Punitive to Restorative.
+Please address criminal justice issues on local and global scales.

 Learn more about UN Day and how you can celebrate below.